Edric-Matwiejew/QuOp_MPI/README.md

 # qwao_mpi
-Python 3 module for parallel distributed memory simulation of the QWAO (Quantum Walk Assisted Optimization) algorithm on circulant mixing graphs.
+Python 3 module for parallel distributed memory simulation of QWAO (Quantum Walk Assisted Optimization algorithm) and QAOA (Quantum Approximate Optimization Algorithm) on circulant and arbitrary mixing graphs.
 See https://arxiv.org/abs/1912.07353 for the theoretical background.

 ## Build Requirements

++ An MPI implementation compiled with the --enabled-shared options.
 + FFTW compiled with the --enable-fortran, --enable-mpi and --enable-shared options.
 + HDF5 compiled with the --enable-fortran, --enable-parallel, and --enable-shared options.